nus-cs1010/2425-s1/docs/guides/environments.md

 - Launch the terminal and use `ssh` command above.

 !!! warning
-    The local home directory on the lab PCs will be cleaned regularly.
-Do not store any files in the home directory of the lab PCs.
-You can copy your files to external drive, to your home directory on the PE hosts, to cloud storage.
+    The local home directory on the lab PCs will be cleaned regularly.  _Do not expect that files stored in the lab PCs to be persistent_.
+You can copy your files to external drive, to your home directory on the PE hosts, or to a cloud storage.

 ## Copying Files between PE Nodes and Local Computer

 Secure copy, or `scp`, is one way to transfer files between the programming environments and your local computer.   `scp` behaves just like `cp` (see [Unix: Essentials](unix-essentials.md)).
 The command takes in two arguments, the source and the destination.
 The difference is that we use the `<username>@<hostname>:<filename>` notation to specify a file on a remote host.